Discovery of the First Five Carbon-Enhanced Metal-Poor Stars in the LMC: SDSS-V BOSS Spectra

 \section{SDSS-V BOSS Spectra}

 SDSS-V includes observations with the Baryons Oscillation Spectroscopic Survey (BOSS) spectrograph \citep{Smee2013}.
 These spectra have $R\approx 1800$ and wavelength coverage from 3650-9000 \AA.
 The spectra used in this work are from the 2.5m duPont telescope at Las Campanas Observatory (LCO) \citep{Bowen1973}.
 The spectra were reduced using \texttt{IDLspec2D v6\_2\_1} \citep[Morrison et al. in prep]{Bolton2012,Dawson2013} with coadds and continuum normalization performed by the \texttt{astra} pipeline (Casey et al. in prep).
+Overall, these spectra have similar resolution and wavelength coverage to numerous CEMP studies \citep[e.g.,][]{Yoon2018,Arentsen2021}, including previous iterations of SDSS with the SEGUE survey \citep{Lee2013}, of which the BOSS spectrograph is an upgrade with increased wavelength coverage and throughput.
+Furthermore, using SEGUE spectra, \citet{Lee2013} demonstrated the carbon abundance could be measured to within 0.35 dex down to SNR =15.
+The BOSS CEMP spectra presented in this work all have SNR>20.
+Therefore, these spectra have proven ability to detect CEMP stars.